golang-templates/seed/README.md

 ## Description

-This is a GitHub repository template for Go.
-It has been created for ease-of-use for anyone who wants to:
+This is a GitHub repository template for a Go application.

-- quickly get into Go without losing too much time on environment setup,
+You can use it:

-- create a new repoisitory with basic Continuous Integration.
+- to create a new repoisitory with automation and environment setup,
+- as reference when improving automation for an existing repository.

 It includes: